-As you approach Black Friday Cyber Monday (BFCM)—or any time of the year when your eCommerce company experiences a spike in sales—it’s imperative that your website can handle the increase in traffic.
+As you approach Black Friday Cyber Monday (BFCM)—or any time of the year when your online business experiences a spike in sales—it’s imperative that your website can handle the increase in traffic.

 In 2020, eCommerce sales during BFCM soared, with a 74% increase in gross merchandise volume (GMV) year over year (YoY).
 As an online merchant, this is your time to shine.
 However if users run into responsiveness issues while shopping on your site, you’ll likely miss out on sales and conversion opportunities.

 With effective load balancing, you can ensure that your website won’t slow down or crash during times of increased demand.
 In this article, we’ll discuss the ins and outs of load balancing, from the different types available to the various advantages they provide for eCommerce businesses.

 Load balancing refers to the efficient distribution of network traffic across multiple servers.
 This is accomplished using a load balancer, which manages the flow of data between web servers and user devices like laptops, smartphones, and tablets.

 When a user initiates a request on a site, the load balancer determines which web server should handle the incoming request—based on a variety of algorithms.
 Load balance algorithms fall into these two categories: